Safety, security, improvement plans reviewed at workshop

 Lt.
 Scott McKown told the board there are 29 officers in the police department, including two canine officers, two gang officers and two police investigators.

-He said the department is very involved in student Crime Stoppers and a tip line is in place to report bullying.
+He said the department is very involved in student Crime Stoppers and a tip line is in place for bullying.

 School alarms are monitored 24 hours a day and there are 1,735 cameras in the district that are monitored by dispatchers the entire time they are on shift, McKown said.